Patient Privacy Notice

-- Our EPR also allows clinicians in other healthcare organisations access to your data via Epic Care Link, this include some GP practices, Hospicare and other NHS Trusts.
+- Our EPR also allows clinicians in other healthcare organisations access to your data via Epic Care Link, this includes some GP practices, Hospicare, and other NHS Trusts.
 This enables faster access and better support for you the patient.
-To opt out of your date being shared via Epic Care Link please contact the Data Protection Officer by emailing email@example.com.
+To opt out of your data being shared via Epic Care Link please contact the Data Protection Officer by emailing: firstname.lastname@example.org.

 For any request to transfer your data internationally outside the UK/EU, we will make sure that an adequate level of protection is satisfied before the transfer.

 The Trust is required to protect your personal information, inform you of how your personal information will be used, and allow you to decide if and how your personal information can be shared.
-Personal information you provide to the Trust in confidence will only be used for the purposes explained to you and to which you have agreed.
+Personal information you provide to the Trust in confidence will only be used for the purposes explained.
 Unless, there are exceptional circumstances, such as when the health or safety of others is at risk, where the law requires it or there is an overriding public interest to do so.
-Where there is cause to do this, the Caldicott Guardian ensures that the sharing is appropriate, and the Trust will always do its best to notify you of this sharing.
+Where there is cause to do this, the Caldicott Guardian ensures that the sharing is appropriate.

 How long we keep your records